 If you are on a budget you can get cheaper costumes that can cost anywhere from $350-$750 for smaller bands or just be part of the backline in a bigger band.
-Also the participating in Foreday Monday is a cheaper alternative with bands costing from $100 to $280.
+Also, participating in Foreday Monday is a cheaper alternative with bands costing from $100 to $280.

 Fetes can set you back another US$1000 or more depending on how many you attend.
 Some fetes offer an open bar, world class music performances, gourmet food etc.

-As the main Crop Over activities occur during the first weekend of August the majority of travellers make their journey to the island a day or two prior to the main events.
-So arriving in Barbados around August 1st or a couple days earlier means you would avoid the main tourist influx, custom lines, more flight availability and lets you get some sightseeing in.
+As the main Crop Over activities occur during the first weekend of August the majority of travelers make their journey to the island a day or two prior to the main events.
+So, arriving in Barbados around August 1st or a couple days earlier means you would avoid the main tourist influx, custom lines, more flight availability and lets you get some sightseeing in.